poa00/Office-Samples/Teams-App-for-Office-Add-in/README.md

 ![](./images/addin-project.png)

 ## Import an Existing Office Add-in
-Select Create a New App, then select import an existing add-in.
-Select the folder and manifest file of an existing xml add-in.
-The converted add-in will open in a new VS Code window.
+Select "Create a New App", then "Import an existing add-in".
+Select the folder and manifest file of an existing xml add-in, then select the folder you want to place the converted add-in.
+After seconds of waiting, The converted add-in will open in a new VS Code window.
 ![Create Office add-in by using Toolkit](./images/office-addin-import.png)

 ## File structure